 The proposed bill would amend current statutes regarding public records requests by introducing new requirements for individuals submitting such requests.
-Under the current law, any person can request access to public records, and the custodian of those records must provide copies, printouts, or photographs as needed.
-The bill adds a stipulation that at the time of the request, the requester must affirm that the public record is not intended for a commercial purpose.
+Under the current law, any person can request copies of public records, and the custodian of those records must provide them, potentially charging fees for copying and postage.
+The bill would insert a requirement that, at the time of the request, the requester must affirm that the public record is not intended for a commercial purpose.
 If the request is for a commercial purpose, the requester must provide a statement explaining the intended use in accordance with existing statutory requirements.

 Senate Engrossed Version: 39-121.01